Exploring JavaScript Game Engines: Impact.js, Babylon.js, and Cocos2d-js

 Explanation

 In this example, we create a sprite object and position it at the center of the screen.
 We then define an animation by adding multiple sprite frames and specifying the delay between frames.
-Finally, we run the animation on the sprite, resulting in a smooth animation loop.
+Finally, we run the animation on the sprite, creating a smooth animation loop that alternates between two frames every 0.2 seconds.

 Conclusion